uw-brl-neuro/EEfRTapp/README.md

 To enter test mode, please click ``Control + T``.
 This will take you to the test mode, and allow you to run a number of auto test trials of your choice.
 The result of the test trial will also be stored in trialResult.csv.
 Make sure you do not mix the test result with the real experimental result.
-Alos, note that for some unknown reason, the amount of time it takes to complete the auto tests does not grow linearly with number of test. (e.g: It takes 2 seconds to finish 50 auto test trials, but 6 seconds to finish 100)
+Also, note that for some unknown reason, the amount of time it takes to complete the auto tests does not grow linearly with number of test. (e.g: It takes 2 seconds to finish 50 auto test trials, but 6 seconds to finish 100)